MichelleCoffey/chachatea_v1/README.md

 ### Project Goals

- * A website that allows user full CRUD(Create, Read/Locate , Update and Delete) functionality.
+ * An E-commerce website that allows customers to order tea for delivery online.
+Customers may also log in to write reviews.

- * Site will use HTML, CSS, jQuery, Python, Flask and MongoDB.
+ * Site will use HTML, CSS, jQuery, Python, Stripe and Django.

  * Website will provide Users the chance to login, create and edit website.